 A Short Bio

 Lori Sorrentino is the traveler, photographer, writer, and storyteller behind Travlinmad.
-She caught the travel bug as a child and today travels the world in search of local foods, flavors, and authentic culture - always rooted in sustainable and slow travel.
+She caught the travel bug as a child and today travels the world in search of local foods, flavors, and the authentic culture behind it all - always rooted in sustainable and slow travel.

 Her background in destination marketing and tourism gives her a unique understanding into the authentic experiences travelers want, and what brands look for in connecting with them.
 Follow her adventures on Travlinmad.com and on social media @Travlinmad - for travel experiences that immerse you for a little while but change you forever, the kind that live on long after you're home.